Sponsored

 Causes of Fallen Standard of Education in Nigeria

-Companies and even individual prefer to invest in entertainment than to spend their money promoting education and this has contributed to the fallen standard of education.
+Entertainment has taken over education: Companies and even individuals prefer to invest in entertainment than to spend their money promoting education, which has contributed to the falling standard of education.
 The only well-known academic competition in Nigeria now is cowbellpedia.
-Due to the heavy investment in entertainments, the way our children see education have been impaired negatively.
-The publicity and sponsorship given to entertainment is on a high level and this has made children lose interest in education.
+Due to the heavy investment in entertainment, the way our children see education has been impaired negatively.
+The publicity and sponsorship given to entertainment is on a high level, making children lose interest in education.
 Although some IOCs in Nigeria have tried to give scholarships and invest in education, this can’t be compared with what is obtainable in the entertainment industry.

 Bolarinwa Olajire